wishlist app screenshot

 useReducer TL;DR

-follows a simple pattern: when something happens in your app - we call this an action, which you define and can be anything from a button clicked to a slider moving - it goes through a reducer function that knows exactly how to update your state based on that action.
+useReducer follows a simple pattern: when something happens to change the state in your app - we call this an action, anything from a button click to a slider moving - it goes through a reducer function that knows exactly how to update your state based on that action.
 The basic syntax is as follows:

 const [state, dispatch] = useReducer(reducer, initialState);

-The dispatch function is how we send actions to the reducer.
+• dispatch: The function that sends actions to the reducer.
 It sends declarative instructions to the reducer that tell it how to update the state.
 For example:

 dispatch({